-Once you reach the dunes, be prepared for an awesome visual and physical experience.
-The Great Sand Dunes National Park and Preserve is known for huge dunes up to 755 feet tall, and for the seasonal Medano Creek and beach created at the base of the dunes.
+Once you reach the dunes, prepare for an awesome visual and physical experience.
+The Great Sand Dunes National Park and Preserve has huge dunes up to 755 feet tall!
+And the seasonal Medano Creek and beach created at the base of the dunes is another must-do.
 Great Sand Dune National Park encompasses 149,137 acres of forest, wetlands, and dunes.

 Hike the dunes or sled or surf down the slopes.
 Take the backcountry Medano Pass Primitive Road through the canyon toward the Sangre de Cristo mountains.
 Trails lead to forests, wetlands, and alpine lakes such as Medano Lake.
 Float down Medano Creek during peak runoff.

 The park after dark is another dark-sky viewing location.
 The Milky Way is most visible over moonless nights from mid-summer through early fall.